 First stop is Kuching in Malaysia to meet a friend whom I stayed in touch from my Borneo Tour in 2016.
 He says he will take me to some local beaches and villages.
 It will be nice to have a local tour guide and friend to hang out with in a relaxed one-on-one environment.

 Everything he does is with passion for the people through community projects.
 Music festivals, agriculture, hydro and anything to teach people how to be in touch with their souls, be self-sufficient and sustainable.
-His idea is if he could teach people how to grow their own food they could not be reliant on the food from the market.
+His idea is, if he could teach people how to grow their own food they could not be reliant on the food from the market.
 He also helps everyone around him, especially his family with the restaurant.
-Here’s a perfect example of his kindness.
-When we went to a row of street stalls in a tiny village, he naturally gravitated to the elderly lady (probably in her 70’s) as she is still working hard making treats and selling them to passerby’s.
+Here is a perfect example of his kindness.
+When we went to a row of street stalls in a tiny village.
+Naturally, he naturally gravitated to the elderly lady (probably in her 70’s) as she is still working hard making treats and selling them to passerby’s.